-- 2.24 Option 1 would maintain the current 14 days' timescale for community and town councils to make representations on planning applications follow a request to be consulted.
-Delays in the ability of Community Councils to host meetings is likely to result in their responses being delayed, potentially being submitted to the local planning authority after they have determined the planning application. - 2.25 Option 2 would extends the period during which Community Councils must make representations to 21 days, in line with general public consultation timeframes.
-The additional time would assist Community Councils to provide timely responses to planning applications, ensuring maximum democratic involvement in the decision-making process. - 2.26 Option 2 is therefore the preferred option.
+- 2.23 Option 1 would revert the timescale for community and town councils to make representations on planning applications follow a request to be consulted to 14 days.
+Delays in the ability of Community Councils to host meetings is likely to result in their responses being delayed, potentially being submitted to the local planning authority after they have determined the planning application. - 2.24 Option 2 would maintain the extended period during which Community Councils must make representations at 21 days, in line with general public consultation timeframes.
+The additional time would assist Community Councils to provide timely responses to planning applications, ensuring maximum democratic involvement in the decision-making process. - 2.25 Option 2 is therefore the preferred option.